 There's a profit to be made - an increasing number of food businesses are displaying their hygiene rating stickers and more than a third of them say that this is having a positive impact.
 This includes greater customer confidence, better reputation among customers and, most importantly, more customers.

-You can read about the scheme on the Food Standard Agency website and watch a short video.
+You can read about the rating scheme on the Food Standard Agency website.